It Runs on Nonsensoleum

 Plot Device:(sticks head into view) Hello.

-And then there's the sheep-powered ray gun, for which the Secret Military Organization needs Sheep, despite the fact that the farm he escaped from was a sheep farm with at least 50 more.
+- And then there's the sheep-powered ray gun, for which the Secret Military Organization needs Sheep, despite the fact that the farm from which he escaped was a sheep farm with at least 50 more.
 We don't know why, but the ray gun only works with one sheep and only if he's alive.
 There is Lampshade Hanging whenever anyone suggests to just make a ray gun with a power source other than sheep, but the idea always gets rejected.

 Brian: Well, those are dog years.